LeNPaul/Lagrange/README.md

 ### Google Analytics

 It is possible to track your site statistics through [Google Analytics](https://www.google.com/analytics/).
 Similar to Disqus, you will have to create an account for Google Analytics, and enter the correct Google ID for your site under `google-ID` in the `settings.yml` file.
 More information on [how to set up Google Analytics](https://michaelsoolee.com/google-analytics-jekyll/).
+Note: If you are not using Google Analytics, please change `google-ID` to an empty string.

 ### RSS Feeds